hhhhhhhhhn/mcrise/README.md

 `mcrise-master` folder to your save's `datapacks` folder.

 ## Usage
-To start the water level rise, run `/function rise:startwater`.
-To start with lava, use `/function rise:startlava`

-## Change time per rise
-By default, the water/lava levels will rise 1 block every minute.
-To change this, run the `generate.js` file with nodejs, with the number of seconds as an argument.
-For example, `node generate 120` will make the water level rise every two minutes.
+To initialize borders and start the teleport, run `/function rise:init`.
+Then, select one of the helper functions.
+For example, if you want lava to rise every 10 seconds, run `/function rise:riselava10s`.
+If you want the level to go down run `/function rise:lower`, and to stop run `/function rise:stop`.